What If I Was Hurt by a Medical Device?

-State and federal law imposes a strict duty on the manufacturers to make sure they use care and conduct extensive testing before they put their products onto the market.
-They need to be aware of any possible side effects and they need to inform doctors and patients about these risks.
+State and federal law impose a strict duty on the manufacturers to make sure they use care and conduct extensive testing before they put their products on the market.
+They need to be aware of any possible side effects, and they need to inform doctors and patients about these risks.

-It is important to consult your physician if you believe you may be suffering harm because of a medical device or defective pharmaceutical you have been taking.
-If your doctor confirms, then you should seek legal assistance.
-If you have been harmed by a defective medical device, you may bring a product liability action that can provide compensation for the medical costs you've incurred as a result of the harm you have experienced.
-You may also be eligible for lost past and future income as well as the pain and suffering you've endured.
+It is essential to consult your physician if you believe you may be suffering harm because of a medical device or defective pharmaceutical you have been taking.
+If your doctor confirms, you should seek legal assistance.